 Professional Body Recognition:

 The Irish Association for Counselling and Psychotherapy (IACP) is Ireland’s largest counselling and psychotherapy professional body.
 IACP requires that education providers offer training in counselling and psychotherapy to a minimum of a Level 8 Degree standard.
 With over 4,000 members, IACP represents the interests of counsellors and psychotherapists in Ireland.
-Our BA (Hons) Degree has been validated by IACP.
+Our BA (Hons) Degree and our Master’s Degree in Pluralistic Counselling and Psychotherapy has been accredited by IACP.
 IACP recognition is associated with quality and high standards in the field of counselling and psychotherapy, and many jobs (e.g. HSE) require accreditation along with a recognised academic qualification.

 QQI Academic Validation:

 All QQI validated programmes in counselling and psychotherapy must adhere to the 2014 QQI Counselling and Psychotherapy Award Standards.
 QQI have validated the following IICP College programmes, which have all been written to these award standards (click award for more information):

 - Level 6 Certificate in Counselling and Psychotherapeutic Studies (Special Purpose Award)

 - Level 6 Higher Certificate in Counselling and Psychotherapeutic Studies (Major Award)

 - Level 7 BA Degree in Integrative Counselling and Psychotherapy (Major Award)

 - Level 8 BA (Hons) Degree in Integrative Counselling and Psychotherapy (Major Award)

 - Level 9 MA in Pluralistic Counselling and Psychotherapy (Major Award)